siversalih/pyChrome-Web-Automation/README.md

 	```

 #####Window Control
-*Note: Headless browsing (ghost mode) will not have any affect on controlling the Window.*
+*Note: In headless browsing (ghost mode), controlling the window will not have any affect such as to size, position, zoom, and scroll.*

 -   Position